ExpatAdminHubEuropean expat guide

 Cost is the top constraint.
 Hestia Software.
 You get genuine eIDAS signature, ALUR-compliant leases and an état des lieux flow at €0.

 Cross-border situation (FR + NL or FR + DE).
 Smovin's multilingual UI matters.
-For FR + EN specifically, Rent — Bail, Quittance, Loyer is the closer fit because the rest of the AdminLanding product (cross-border France-Switzerland, administrative letters, fiscal helpers) speaks to the same audience.
+For FR + EN specifically, Rent — Bail, Quittance, Loyer is the closer fit — bilingual FR/EN UI and one-time per-property pricing.

 None of this is mutually exclusive.
 Several non-resident landlords in this audience use Rent — Bail, Quittance, Loyer for the recurring monthly admin and a partial mandataire (see our mandataire vs DIY guide) for the moments that require physical presence — état des lieux d'entrée and sortie, key handover.
 The tools and the regulated professional are not substitutes; they're stacked.